SYSTEM: ONLINE

 What it does: 1080p pinhole camera inside a functional USB wall charger.
 Real power output to the USB-A port.
 2.4 GHz WiFi to the vendor's app. microSD loop recording.
 Motion detection.
 IR LEDs for low-light.

-The story: Jason Scott's viral 2019 Airbnb camera thread.
-The New Zealand family who found a streaming camera in their Cork rental via Nmap.
+The story: Jason Scott's viral 2017 Airbnb camera thread.
+The New Zealand family who found a streaming camera in their Cork rental via a port scan.
 South Korea's molka crisis and the 2018 Hyehwa Station protests.
 Airbnb's 2024 ban on all indoor cameras regardless of disclosure.

 Defense: Scan the WiFi with Fing.
-Anything with Hichip, Wansview, or iLnkP2P manufacturer OUIs is suspect.
+Anything tied to the HiChip firmware family (CamHi/CamHiPro app), the Wansview brand, or the iLnkP2P protocol stack is suspect.
 IR-flashlight sweep for lens retroreflection.

 4. Sony ICD-PX470 Digital Voice Recorder

-Why it is in my cart: Fifty-seven hours of MP3 recording off two AAA batteries.
+Why it is in my cart: About 55 hours of MP3 recording off two AAA batteries.
 No WiFi, no Bluetooth, no cloud, no firmware to exploit.
 The most uncelebrated tool in the newsroom toolkit.

 The story: The cultural lineage of the wire runs through ABSCAM, Linda Tripp, Donald Sterling.
 The PX470 is the budget end of the professional-journalist bag.
-Legal caveat: 38 states plus DC plus federal law are one-party consent.
-California, Washington, Florida, Illinois, Pennsylvania require all-party.
-Check the DMLP state-by-state guide before relying on a recording.
+Legal caveat: roughly a dozen states require all-party consent in some form (CA, WA, FL, IL, PA, MD, MA, MT, NH and a handful of debated others); the rest are one-party.
+Check the RCFP recording-laws guide before relying on a recording.

 Defense: No RF means no RF detector can find it.
 Only physical search or professional non-linear junction detectors catch it.